-Code-name Code-name ULD No. of Weight Numbers and Contents Gode Hame Туре Code Owner pieces (gross) Numbers and Contents
+Code-name ULD , Weight Numbers and Contents

+Туре Code Owner (gross)

 CARGO EQUIPMENT PBF 96025 NAF 1 798 STACK PALLETS PBF 93024, 92225, 08247, 05887, 10259 NAF, INCL.
 NETS 2 x WEIGHING SCALE # 1234, 2188

 A shipment of 3 pallets of weapon boxes packed on one pallet (PBF 18920 BAF) containing lithium batteries with a gross weight of 2507.
 Although they contain dangerous goods, they are declared as weapons.
 This is to inform other stakeholders in the supply chain that the shipment requires priority handling and that special regulations complying to (local) regulations related to security aspects for these types of materials (secure storage) might apply.
 The information is also important for the aircrew in the event of delays or technical trouble with the aircraft.
 The aircrew could be required to make local arrangements for temporary storage, meeting import and/or export regulations, guarding the aircraft, etc. A contact number is provided for answering questions regarding the shipment.